fjolliton/dotfiles/README.md

 Disclaimer
 ----------

-Theses configuration files are provided for those curious about it.
+Theses configuration files are provided as is.
+The aim of publishing them publicly is to let you get an idea of how I manage them.
+I do not plan to provide any support for them, nor accept any pull request.

 Installation
 ------------